alejoforeroforero/2023-referencias-fullstack/01-Interview Questions 2022.md

   1. Write a function which get's an array and an element and returns an array with this element at the end

   2. Write a function which can concatenate 2 arrays

+  3. Check that user with such name exists in array of objects

+  4. Removes all duplicates in an array

+  5. Sort the array of numbers

+  6. Sort array of objects by author's last name